WestGermanGenomeCenter/scRNAseq_Pipeline/README.md

 ## IMPORTANT!!!
 The pipeline and this README.md is designed to work on the HPC of the HHU, Germany.
-An updated version of the README.md with more general instructions is coming soon.
+General instructions for simply running with snakemake exist, but are very short and not completely tested yet.

 ## Setup directory tree:
-### the wggc-single-cell folder containing the pipeline
+### the scRNAseq_Pipeline folder containing the pipeline
 |
-|- path/to/wggc-single-cell
+|- path/to/scRNAseq_Pipeline
 &nbsp;&nbsp;&nbsp;&nbsp;|- cluster
 &nbsp;&nbsp;&nbsp;&nbsp;|- configfiles
 &nbsp;&nbsp;&nbsp;&nbsp;|- data